lhermann/lukashermann.dev/content/writing/cron-in-nodejs-docker-image.md

 I use the lightweight `node:14-alpine`[^2] image and mount my current working directory as volume.

 The `command` starts the cron daemon and it will look for the file `/home/node/app/crontab/root`.
 Remove `-l 0` if you don't like a super verbose log.
-In my working directory I created the file `crontab/root` with this contents:
+In my working directory I created the file `crontab/root` with this content:

 ```bash
 # min hour day month weekday command